 Hungry House has a built-out space that takes walk-up orders, has a counter, and even a sign.

-“We wanted customers to know who Hungry House was from day one, what we stood for, why we pick the brands we worked with, and what they meant to the consumer,” says Barnett.
+“We wanted customers to know who Hungry House was from day one, what we stood for, why we picked the brands we worked with, and what they meant to the consumer,” says Barnett.

 By leading with transparency, ghost kitchen operators can build trust with customers.
 When brands aren't forthcoming about the food's origins, it can lead to ill will and bad press—affecting the success of ghost kitchens everywhere.